What’s So New About Love? A Look at Christian Caregiving and Burden Sharing

 Rev. Robert Fleischmann, Christian Life Resources National Director

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
-By this all men will know that you are my disciples, if you love one another.”
+By this everyone will know that you are my disciples, if you love one another.”
 (John 13:34,35)

 This familiar account often takes a central place in our Maundy Thursday worship services.
 After washing the feet of His disciples in a dramatic display of humility, Jesus dismisses Judas, knowing his actions will begin the process of events that will lead to tremendous physical suffering.
 And now Jesus issues a “new command.”